 The magnitude of suffering inflicted by COVID-19 is heartbreaking.
 Now, more than ever, leaders in the global health community must develop standards, processes and capabilities that ensure citizens across the globe have access to lifesaving therapies.
 A secure and equitable supply chain is a factor in expanding access, which in turn builds trust.
 Most relationships depend on trust, and trust is built through actions that reflect both competence and the right intent, which in turn are the products of demonstrated capability, reliability, transparency and humanity.

 This report is a reflection of the progress made on all the pre-requisites identified in our Securing trust in the global COVID-19 supply chain report, published in December 2020.
-We have learned more about the complexity of the four critical success factors for organizations and governments to secure public trust.
+We have learnt more about the complexity of the four critical success factors for organisations and governments to secure public trust.
 There has been progress on all these fronts, although it has been uneven.

-The release of numerous COVID-19 vaccines within a year of virus identification represents a significant achievement for manufacturers, governments, and health care professionals in a variety of roles.
+The release of numerous COVID-19 vaccines within a year of virus identification represents a significant achievement for manufacturers, governments and health care professionals in a variety of roles.
 More importantly, it has benefited billions of citizens across the globe, and reduced the incidence of severe disease and death.
-Manufacturers and global health care organizations rose to the challenge, and trust in the COVID-19 supply chain has increased.
+Manufacturers and global health care organisations rose to the challenge and trust in the COVID-19 supply chain has increased.
 That movement is a victory.
-Further, GS1 global product identification standards will continue to play a role in establishing trust in the global supply chain for innovative products such as new vaccines, enable a better overview of supply versus need, and optimize planning and availability of vaccines.
+Further, GS1 global product identification standards will continue to play a role in establishing trust in the global supply chain for innovative products such as new vaccines, enable a better overview of supply versus need, and optimise planning and availability of vaccines.

 The COVID-19 pandemic will fade, but the need to deepen and broaden trust in medicine, health research, governments and NGOs remains.
-The momentum and insights gained over the past two years can be used to benefit citizens, countries, and for-profit and nonprofit organizations a like.
+The momentum and insights gained over the past two years can be used to benefit citizens, countries and for-profit and nonprofit organisations a like.